roantaege/neuralg2p/README.md

 ## Getting a trained model

 You need a `best_model.pt` checkpoint to run inference.
-Train your own (requires a GPU for reasonable speed):
+You can train your own with:

 ```bash
 python train.py
 # saves best_model.pt automatically
 ```
 ## Training

 CMUDict (~134k words) is downloaded automatically on first run.
 Training stops via early stopping when validation loss plateaus.